bryannbarbosa/node_get_books/README.md

 ## Database

-The SQL Script is located in the Database Folder
+The SQL Script is located in the Database Folder `database.sql`
-Filename: `database.sql`